fortinet-fortisoar/solution-pack-soar-framework/docs/contents.md

 The SOAR Framework includes the following rules:

-- Alert > Notify Creation - It sends a notification, via the app or the email, whenever an alert is **created**.
+- Alert > Notify Creation - It sends a notification, via the email, whenever an alert is **created**.
-- Alert > Notify Update - It sends a notification, via the app or the email, whenever an alert is **updated**.
+- Alert > Notify Updates - It sends a notification, via the email, whenever an alert is **updated**.
-- Incident > Notify Creation - It sends a notification, via the app or the email, whenever an incident is **created**.
+- Incident > Notify Creation - It sends a notification, via the email, whenever an incident is **created**.
-- Incident > Notify Update - It sends a notification, via the app or the email, whenever an incident is **updated**.
+- Incident > Notify Updates - It sends a notification, via the email, whenever an incident is **updated**.

+**Note:** In-App Notifications has been disabled onwards SOAR Framework v2.1.0 solution pack.
+If you required then enable the **In-App Notifications** for desired rule.

 ## Widgets